kaco-msft/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 https://login.microsoftonline.com/{tenant}/v2.0/adminconsent?client_id=CLIENT_ID_HERE&redirect_uri=REDIRECT_URI_HERE&scope=https://ps.outlook.com/.default
 ```

-### Registering Exchange service principals
+### Registering service principals in Exchange

-Once your AAD application with the POP or IMAP application is consented by a tenant admin, the tenant admin must register your AAD application's service principal in Exchange via Exchange Online PowerShell.
+Once your AAD application is consented by a tenant admin, the tenant admin must register your AAD application's service principal in Exchange via Exchange Online PowerShell.
 This is enabled by the `New-ServicePrincipal` cmdlet.
-(TODO: Link to public cmdlet reference)
+(TODO: Link to New-ServicePrincipal cmdlet reference when released)

 Here is an example of registering an AAD application's service principal in Exchange: